adashiyj/personal-website/content/aboutme.md

 ##### Hobbies

-- Hiking
+- Hiking - My dream is to land on the top of Mount Everest!
 - Tennis
 - Ceremics
-- Country and folk muisc
+- Country and folk muisc - My favourite artists are Bob Dylan and Zach Bryan